punica/punica/README.md

 you can read [manual project build instructions](./doc/MANUAL_BUILD.md).

-1. Build Punica by executing ```script/setup``` script, it will automatically acquire and build required dependencies, after that script will build Punica:
+1. Build Punica by executing ```script/setup``` script, it will automatically acquire and build required tools and dependencies, after that script will build Punica:

 ```
-# script/setup
+$ sudo script/setup
 ```

 If script succeeds, you should have binary file called `punica` in your `punica/build/` directory.